 [The way of life winds upward for the wise]

-A while back, Andrew and I went to visit his brother Darryl’s grave.
+It was July 26, 2016 that we made this visit to Andrew’s brother Darryl’s grave.
 Darryl died at the age of twenty; he’d been in a motorcycle accident that left him in a coma.
-Darryl was removed from life support several weeks after his accident and family was informed that he wouldn’t make it through the night, however, he was in a coma for a total of 14 months before he passed away.
+He was removed from life support several weeks after his accident and family was informed that he wouldn’t make it through the night, however, he was in his coma for a total of 14 months before he passed away.
 Andrew was only thirteen years old at the time of his brothers death.
-He looked up to his big brother greatly, so this was understandably a difficult time in his life, as it would have been for the entire family.
+He looked up to his big brother Darryl greatly, so this was understandably a difficult time in his life, as it would have been for the entire family.
 Whenever we’ve visited Darryl’s grave I’ve always felt that loss; he’s family and someone who is missing from our lives.
-It’s a sad story; grieving the loss of the people you’re close to is always heartbreaking.
+It’s a sad story; grieving the loss of the ones you’re close to is always heartbreaking.

 Darryl and Andrew

-While visiting Darryl’s grave, we decided to look for my great-grandparents plots as well.
-After I’d reread their history, I realized that they were buried in the same cemetery as Darryl.
-I really wanted to see this for myself.
+While visiting Darryl’s grave, we decided we’d look for my great-grandparents plots as well.
+After I’d reread their history, I realized that they were buried in the same cemetery as Darryl so I really wanted to see this for myself.
 Upon both of their grave markers was a picture of an open Bible with the words “Holy Bible.”
 I teared up when I saw this.
-Sometimes I feel more of a connection to those in my family who are no longer here with us and even those I never had the chance to know, such as my great-grandpa; he passed away before I was ever born.
+Sometimes I feel more of a connection with those in my family who are no longer here with us, and even those I never had the chance to know, such as my great-grandpa; he passed away before I was ever born.

 Great-grandpa, Great-grandma, Great-uncle charlie

-I never had much of an opportunity to get to know my grandpa James; He passed away when I was still quite young. (prostate cancer) I have a few memories of him, such as him showing me how to shell peas; I remember his many postcards too.
+I didn’t had much of an opportunity to get to know my grandpa James; He passed away when I was 5 years old. (prostate cancer) I have a few memories of him though, such as him showing me how to shell peas; I remember his many postcards too.
 Being the owner of a Citizen band radio, he’d talk to people over the airwaves, making friends from all over, thus the large postcard collection.
 He ministered to those with handicaps, sending them encouraging recordings.
 He was also a poet like myself.
 I don’t know if I latched on to poetry because I’d read his poetry or if I just enjoyed it when it was presented to me at school, but when I did latch onto it I never looked back.
 As I read through my grandpa’s poems I cry.
-I see his heart and I think he would have been happy that his only granddaughter had followed a very similar path.
+I see his heart, and I think he would have been happy that his only granddaughter has followed a very similar path.